kimlarocca/vue-component-library/README.md

-# nuxt-test
+# vue-component-library

-> My brilliant Nuxt.js project
+> A frontend component library built with Vue, Nuxt, and Foundation.

 ## Build Setup